Priory is the leading independent provider of mental healthcare and adult social care in the UK.

 At Priory, we have developed our range of services to provide unique and individual care pathways for the people we support.
 This puts the focus on the individual receiving a seamless transition as they progress between our higher and lower dependency services.
 Read about how Priory care pathways can support people throughout the country.

 We offer programmes that integrate healthcare treatment and therapy, tailored according to individual needs, in an appropriate setting.
 Our strength is that we can provide a seamless transition for people as they progress between higher and lower dependency services.

 This unique approach ensures that every person has the opportunity to achieve the best possible outcomes and quality of life with Priory.

 A diverse team of leading experts

 Priory is home to an experienced team of practitioners, many of whom are published and leading experts in their field.
-Our specialists are committed to delivering the best care to each person who receives support with us, and pride themselves on placing service users at the heart of their treatment and rehabilitation journey.
-This approach ensures that service users are allocated to the best expert for their needs and benefit from a tailored programme that produces the most positive outcomes for them as individuals.
+Our specialists are committed to delivering the best care to each person who receives support with us, and pride themselves on placing patients at the heart of their treatment and rehabilitation journey.
+This approach ensures that people are allocated to the best expert for their needs and benefit from a tailored programme that produces the most positive outcomes.

 Safety, quality and compliance

 All providers of healthcare, specialist services and social care have a responsibility to strive for excellence in their services, and to identify areas for improvement.
 Our Priory promise is to deliver the highest standards of safety, quality, care and treatment for the people we support.
 We are committed to implementing this promise in practice, and demonstrate that we're able to achieve consistently high standards across all of our services.

 Our sector is regulated by a number of bodies: